bbe2/Overview/README.md

 ---------

-> my current activities  (Oct-22)
+> my current activities  (NOv-22)
->> building an NLP of google advanced data analytics corpora to identify and address any similarity deficits and help harmonize langugage families.
+>> built NLP of google advanced data analytics corpora to identify any similarity deficits and help harmonize langugage families.
 >>>> finalizing for release a new 7 pillars of python training modules
 --------